Celebrating Black Trailblazers in Minnesota’s History

 Minnesota Supreme Court

-As he was playing for the Vikings, Page attended the University of Minnesota Law School where he earned his Juris Doctor in 1978.
+While playing for the Vikings, Page attended the University of Minnesota Law School, earning his Juris Doctor in 1978.
 He started his legal career as an attorney for a private firm and later transitioned to the office of the Minnesota Attorney General.
-While there, he set his eyes one the Minnesota Supreme Court where he sought election to in 1992 and won; making him the first African-American on the court.
-When he was re-elected to the court in 1998, he became the biggest vote-getter in Minnesota history.
-Justice Page continued to get re-elected to his seat until he reached the mandatory retirement age of 70, making him one of the longest serving Supreme Court Justices in Minnesota history.
+While there, he set his eyes on the Minnesota Supreme Court, where he sought election in 1992 and won, making him the first African-American on the court.
+When re-elected to the court in 1998, he became the biggest vote-getter in Minnesota history.
+Justice Page continued to get re-elected to his seat until he reached the mandatory retirement age of 70, making him one of the longest-serving Supreme Court Justices in Minnesota history.

 Medal of Freedom

-In 2017, a student led campaign was successful in renaming their middle school from Alexander Ramsey to Justice Alan Page.
-November 16, 2018 President Trump awarded Justice Page the Medal of Freedom, the highest presidential honor bestowed on a civilian.
-Three days later on November 19, 2018 Governor Mark Dayton proclaimed that date Justice Alan C. Page Day in Minnesota.
+In 2017, a student-led campaign successfully renamed their middle school from Alexander Ramsey to Justice Alan Page.
+On Nov.
+16, 2018, President Trump awarded Justice Page the Medal of Freedom, the highest presidential honor bestowed on a civilian.
+Three days later, on Nov.
+19, 2018, Governor Mark Dayton proclaimed that date Justice Alan C. Page Day in Minnesota.

 Melvin Carter

 Melvin Carter is the 46th Mayor of the City of St. Paul and the first African-American to serve in that role in the history of St. Paul, Minnesota.
-He is a native of St. Paul – his father was a police officer and his mother a teacher (she later became a Commissioner for Ramsey County).
-Prior to his new role as Mayor, Carter served on as a councilmember for the City of St. Paul.
+He is a native of St. Paul – his father was a police officer, and his mother a teacher (she later became a Commissioner for Ramsey County).
+Before his new role as Mayor, Carter served as a council member for the City of St. Paul.